ember-lifeline/ember-lifeline/README.md

 ### `removeEventListener`

-**tl;dr call `this.removeEventListener(element, eventName, fn, options)` on a component or view to actively remove a jQuery event listener previously added by a call to `addEventListener`.**
+**tl;dr call `this.removeEventListener(element, eventName, fn, options)` on a component or route to actively remove a jQuery event listener previously added by a call to `addEventListener`.**

-Although any listener added by a call to `addEventListener` will be teared down when the view or component is being destroyed, there might be cases where you want to actively remove an existing event listener even during the active lifecycle, for example when temporarily dealing with high volume events like `scroll` or `mousemove`.
+Although any listener added by a call to `addEventListener` will be teared down when the route or component is being destroyed, there might be cases where you want to actively remove an existing event listener even during the active lifecycle, for example when temporarily dealing with high volume events like `scroll` or `mousemove`.